 Damages – The wrapping is as important as the present in the pharmaceutical industry.
 Primary and secondary packaging protects medications on their journey within the supply chain.
 Rules vary by manufacturer, however damages to packaging may result in the affected goods being flagged for destruction.

-Goods may be damaged during transit, while conveying from one location to another within the warehouse or if handled improperly.
+Goods may be damaged during transit, while conveying from one location to another within the pharmaceutical warehouse or if handled improperly.
 According to WDSrx Reverse Logistics Manager Jason Solomon, “Damage we can see is visually archived and noted in shipping documents before notifying the product owner who determines how to move forward.”

 In some instances, damages are not visible and result from transport mix-ups.
 When pharmaceutical drug products are stored with fruits and vegetables or other potential contaminants, they may be adversely affected by transfer of odors and impurities.